”You don’t own me…”

 Partner -on-partner violence is more common in South Africa than in any other country in the world.
 Not surprisingly then, one-third of young girls experience abuse and violence in their first relationships as teens.
 Dating violence often occurs when one partner wants to exert power and control over the other, and both boys and girls fall victim to dating violence.

 What is teen dating violence?

 Teen dating violence is any controlling, abusive or aggressive behaviour that occurs in a romantic dating relationship.
 It can happen in straight or gay relationships.
 It can include verbal, emotional, physical, or sexual abuse or a combination.

 - Research showed relationships usually begin at age 14 or younger.

 - A third of 11-12 year old’s said they have been in a relationship.

-- Sex is considered to be a normal part of a relationship for 11-14 year old’s
+- Sex is considered to be already part of a relationship for 11-14-year-old’s

 - 25% of girls revealed that they were pressured to perform sexual acts